 We will build an understanding of the 12 principles of animation (the bedrock of traditional animation) through a process of hands-on experimentation in a wide range of media.
 Outcomes produced in workshop sessions will be self-contained studies which require their own inventive visual and movement solutions, teaching the craft of animation through varied application.
 For those without animation experience the aim is to build a raw motion skillset, suited for finding clever and inventive ways to merge movement into your existing design practices.
 For those coming in with an animation background the studio is a chance to challenge and broaden the scope of your current animation approach.

 Each outcome will be fit for a different purpose.
-How and where we share the work will be part of our in-class discussions (we'll be using the 'democratic decision making' model).
-Results may include but are not limited to: generating a GIF library, choreographing and filming an exhibition experience, taking our work to a zine fair, entering a film festival.
+How and where we share the work will be part of our in-class discussions.
+Results may include but are not limited to: generating a GIF set, creating a bumper, making a music video.

 There are 3 assessment tasks:

 1. The Strips: Using different movement techniques you'll create a series of 12-frame 'film' strips which you can play in real-time on your DIY zoetrope.

 2. The Project Portfolio: A series of animations that explore various media and techniques.
 Made to stand-alone and work together in collaborative outcomes across the class.